Deniska1980-data/IssueCoin-HR-AI-Agent-System-for-Cloud-Automation/README.md

 Each agent reports to its superior – the **IssueCoin HR Agent**, who supervises them and will eventually use **Azure OpenAI** as its “brain” for autonomous reasoning and decision-making.

+📸 Screenshots and Workflow Overview (English version) 🧩 1.
+Microsoft Forms – Leave Request Form

+Employee fills out the vacation request form, which triggers the HR automation process in the IssueCoin system.
+🖼️ Screenshot: obrazek8_Formular_FORMS.jpg

+☁️ 2.
+OneDrive – Data Storage Structure

+The request is automatically stored in an Excel file on OneDrive.
+Each HR process (Attendance, Payroll, Onboarding) has its own structured folder.
+🖼️ Screenshot: obrazek5_soubory_OneDrive.jpg

+📊 3.
+Excel Table – Centralized Data

+All form responses are logged in the table IssueCoin_Žádost_o_volno_firma.xlsx, which serves as a single source of truth for automation flows.
+🖼️ Screenshot: obrazek6_soubor_excel_IssueCoin_zadosti_volno.jpg

+⚙️ 4. n8n Workflow – Automation Process

+The n8n workflow connects OneDrive, SendGrid API, and triggers for approval or rejection notifications.
+🖼️ Screenshot: obrazek7_workflow_n8n.jpg

+🔐 5.
+SendGrid – Secure Email Integration

+SendGrid API enables safe and verified email communication within the HR automation process.
+🖼️ Screenshot: obrazek3_security_SendGrid.JPG

+📧 6.
+HR Manager – Approval Email

+Once the employee submits the request, the HR manager automatically receives an email for approval or denial.
+🖼️ Screenshot: obrazek4_email_zadost_volno.jpg

+🤖 7.
+IssueCoin AI Agent HR – Decision Notification

+After the HR manager decides, the IssueCoin AI Agent sends a confirmation email to the employee with the final result.
+🖼️ Screenshot: obrazek13_agentAI_IssueCoin_posiela_odpoved_zadost.jpg

+🧠 8.
+Azure Logic Apps – Automation Flow Overview

+Azure Logic Apps manages recurring processes, reads from Excel tables, and triggers email workflows for Onboarding/Offboarding.
+🖼️ Screenshot: obrazek11_Azure_Logic_App.jpg

+💼 9.
+Email Configuration – On/Off Boarding Template

+Configuration of dynamic email templates for OnBoarding/OffBoarding notifications with embedded HTML and variable placeholders.
+🖼️ Screenshot: obrazek10_konfigurace_email_OnOff_Boarding.jpg

+💡 Each image illustrates a functional step in the fully automated HR workflow within the project Industry Automation Cloud with AI Agents – HR Department.
+The system follows the AI Pyramid Model, where the IssueCoin Agent acts as the main coordinator for all sub-agents (Attendance, OnBoarding, OffBoarding, Payroll).

 ---

 ## 🧠 AI Agent Pyramid Model (Pydantic Architecture)